prithwijitc/Noise-Supression-Challenge/README.md

 The clean and the noisy audio files are stored in ```audio_samples```

 ____
+## STOI score
+We used Short-Time Objective Intelligibility score (STOI) score as the evaluation metric to compare performance among different techniques.
+STOI denotes a correlation of short-time temporal envelopes between clean and separated speech, and has been shown to be positively correlated to human speech intelligibility score.

+### Calculate your own STOI scores:
+Once you have generated your filtered signal from your noise ```.wav``` file you can calculate
 ## RESULTS
 Each method was applied to the noisy signals present in the ```audio_samples/noisy``` directory and passed into the ```STOI_scorer.py``` against the clean version present in ```audio_samples/clean``` directory to calculate the below-mentioned scores.
 ### Spectral Subtraction